Eomm/convert-units/README.md

 # Acknowledgements

 This project has been forked from [ben-ng/convert-units](https://github.com/ben-ng/convert-units).
 All the credits before the commit [d950cd1](https://github.com/ben-ng/convert-units/commit/d950cd139a0b17b6986e59d044f74c90a0ff70cd) goes to the [ben-ng/convert-units](https://github.com/ben-ng/convert-units) project contributors.
-After, the project will be maintained by the [Eomm](https://github.com/Eomm).
+After, the project will be maintained by the me ([Eomm](https://github.com/Eomm)).

 ## License